andyk/ht/README.md

 ```

 ## Design doc

 Here is [the original design doc](https://docs.google.com/document/d/1L1prpWos3gIYTkfCgeZ2hLScypkA73WJ9KxME5NNbNk/edit) we used to drive the project development.

 ## Python and Typescript libs

 Here are some experimental versions of a simple Python and Typescript libraries that wrap `ht`: [htlib.py](https://github.com/andyk/headlong/blob/24e9e5f37b79b3a667774eefa3a724b59b059775/packages/env/htlib.py) and a [htlib.ts](https://github.com/andyk/headlong/blob/24e9e5f37b79b3a667774eefa3a724b59b059775/packages/env/htlib.ts).

 TODO: either pull those into this repo or fork them into their own `htlib` repo.

+## Possible future work

+Would be great to update the interface to return the view with additional color and style information (text color, background, bold/italic/etc) also in a simple JSON format (so no dealing with color-related escape sequence either), and the frontend could render this using HTML (e.g. with styled pre/span tags, similar to how asciinema-player does it) or with SVG.

 ## License